CtrlK

 Actionability

-The skill provides no concrete code, commands, or executable examples.
-It repeatedly says to 'copy exact templates' and 'use script templates exactly as provided' but never shows any actual script content, JVM flags, or commands.
-All actionable content is deferred entirely to the reference file.
+The skill repeatedly says to 'copy exact templates' and 'use script templates exactly as provided' but never includes any actual script content, code, commands, or JVM flags.
+All concrete guidance is deferred to a reference file.
+The skill body itself provides only vague direction like 'Start Java process with required profiling JVM flags' without specifying what those flags are.

 1 / 3